magomimmo/modern-cljs/doc/tutorial-22.md

 `input` when the `cond` doesn't know how to handle the `input` collection itself.

-> NOTE 6: Take into account that if the `input` in not seq-able, the
+> NOTE 6: Take into account that if the `input` is not seq-able, the
 > `(first input)` and the `(rest input)` in the `let` form will raise an
 > exception.